Skip to main content

 • The spread to nearby lymph nodes (N): Has the cancer spread to nearby lymph nodes?

-• The spread (metastasis) to distant sites (M): Has the cancer spread to distant lymph nodes or distant organs such as the bones, lungs, or peritoneum (the lining of the abdomen [belly])?
+• The spread (metastasis) to distant sites (M): Has the cancer spread to distant lymph nodes or distant organs such as the bones, lungs, or peritoneum (the lining of the abdomen)?

-The system described below is the most recent AJCC system, effective January 2018.
-It's used only for intrahepatic bile duct cancers (those starting within the liver).
+The system described below is the most recent AJCC system.
+It's used only for intrahepatic bile duct cancers, which are bile duct cancers that start within the liver.
 Staging systems for cancers starting in other parts of the bile ducts are described in:

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.